 High school and post-secondary

-YES workshops are monthly weekend-long learning experiences for youth and young adults who are enthusiastic about realizing their dream careers, emphasizing the vocational enrichment of low vision and blind youth, providing access to a multifaceted array of mentorship, employment readiness skills, and alternative accessible techniques.
-Each YES workshop focuses on a specific theme and offers an array of self-advocacy, assistive technology, living skills, and soft skills curricula empowering students to strive toward future employment or post-secondary educational success.
-The weekend is spent learning from blind and low vision mentors, connecting with blind and visually impaired peers, and engaging in creative hands-on activities which further support youth to explore and achieve their individualized and professional goals.
+LightHouse’s transition programs offer experiences for young adults who are enthusiastic about realizing their dream careers through programs that focus on the vocational enrichment of low vision and blind youth.
+We provide access to a multifaceted array of mentorship, employment readiness skills, and alternative accessible techniques.
+These engaging programs and immersive weekends provide students with opportunities to expand their knowledge through self-advocacy, assistive technology, living skills, and soft skills curricula empowering them to strive toward future employment or post-secondary educational success.